 - Saw Palmetto combines well with Vitex (Vitex agnus-castus), Licorice Rt.
 (Glycyrrhiza glabra) and Nettles Root (Urtica dioica) for reduction of PCOS and all related symptoms of associated with this disorder.
 Licorice has also been found to reduce serum testosterone levels in women with PCOS.

 - Saw Palmetto also combines well with Damiana (Turnera diffusa) to support healthy libido.
-Equal ratio 1:1 for increasing libido.
+Equal ratio of 1:1 is used for increasing libido.

 - Combines well with Partridge berry (Mitchella repens) for uterine prolapse and to aid in vaginal tone after multiple childbirths.